Vision-CAIR/MiniGPT-4/README.md

 ## Introduction
 - MiniGPT-4 aligns a frozen visual encoder from BLIP-2 with a frozen LLM, Vicuna, using just one projection layer.
 - We train MiniGPT-4 with two stages.
-The first pretraining stage is trained using roughly 5 million aligned image-text pairs with around 40 A100 hours.
-The second finetuning stage is trained using additional 3,500 carefully curated high-quality pairs with around 7 A100 minutes.
+The first traditional pretraining stage is trained using roughly 5 million aligned image-text pairs in 10 hours using 4 A100s.
+After the first stage, Vicuna is able to understand the image.
+But the generation ability of Vicuna is heavilly impacted.
+- To address this issue and improve usability, we propose a novel way to create high-quality image-text pairs by the model itself and ChatGPT together.
+Based on this, we then create a small (3500 pairs in total) yet high-quality dataset.
+- The second finetuning stage is trained on this dataset in a conversation template to significantly improve its generation reliability and overall usability.
+To our surprise, this stage is computationally efficient and takes only around 7 minutes with a single A100.
 - MiniGPT-4 yields many emerging vision-language capabilities similar to those demonstrated in GPT-4.